-ENG 347 Quantitative Journalism: Computer-Assisted Reporting and Research
+ENL 327 Quantitative Journalism: Computer Assisted Reporting and Research

-This course introduces students to computer-assisted informational investigation and the interpretation of quantitative data in the writing of expository essays and news reports.
-This course is designed for persons wishing to explore the use of computer-assisted research and those preparing to enter the communication professions.
-(Prereq.: ENG 225 or ENG 227 or consent of instructor.
-MPG 3.)
+This course introduces students to computer-assisted informational investigation and the interpretation of quantitative data in the writing of news reports and news features.
+This course is designed for persons wishing to explore the use of computer-assisted research and for those preparing to enter the communication professions.
+(Prereq.: ENL 227 or 228)